VirtusLab/besom/CONTRIBUTING.md

 pulumi up
 ```

-Here is a Just helper to run the automated testing:
+Here is a `just` helper to run the automated testing:

 ```bash
 just test-example aws-webserver